Yep, it’s confusing out there.

 Cool new slang for . . . cool.
 You’re so “Q!”
 And yes, what will kids come up with next?

 Synonym for “Left on Read” when someone reads your message and never replies, knowing you have seen that they have read it.

 Going back to an ex.

 In general, a Red Herring is something used to divert attention from the real matter, issue or object (Historically, a dead red herring was often used to confuse or test the scent of a hunting dog.)
 In the dating world, things that seem important, impressive or even disappointing early on may turn out to be false leads that point us in the wrong direction.
 In the early stages of a relationship you make decisions with little bits of information since you don’t have a lot of history to draw on.
 Some of these tells are good indicators and some can be very misleading.

-Roaching is when a person hides from a new partner who they've been seeing.
-When confronted, he claim to have simply been under the assumption that there was no agreement to be monogamous to begin with.
+Roaching is when a person hides from someone they’ve been seeing.
+When confronted, the person claims to have simply assumed that there was no agreement to be monogamous to begin with.
 Like a cockroach who tries to skitter under a cabinet, this not-so-slick tactic is creepy.